-The Optus phone network is home to more mobile service providers than any other, meaning you have plenty of choice if the Optus network is your preferred communications platform.
-Whilst Optus owns and operates the network, the telco giant sells the use of its infrastructure to numerous smaller mobile carriers which are known as mobile virtual network operators (MVNOs).
+The Optus phone network is home to more mobile service providers than any other, meaning you have plenty of choice if you’re looking for a plan with Optus coverage.
+While Optus owns and operates the network, the telco giant sells the use of its infrastructure to numerous smaller mobile carriers which are known as mobile virtual network operators (MVNOs).

 So, if you’re thinking of switching plans, but love the speed and service you’re currently receiving with the Optus network, you may want to consider one of these many third-party providers.
-We’ve reviewed some of the best providers and their SIM-only plans on the Optus network to help see you through.
-Read on for details or jump straight into our comparison tool to find a great deal.
+We’ve reviewed some of the best providers and their SIM-only mobile plans on the Optus network to help see you through.
+Read on for all the details, or jump straight into our mobile phone comparison tool to find a great deal.

 - Coles Mobile